Uspizig/Ttn-gooogle-script/README.md

 # Ttn-gooogle-script
 Http integration of google script for The Things Network This Post is highly inspirated by Squix78: https://blog.squix.org/2017/07/thethingsnetwork-how-to-use-google-spreadsheet-to-log-data.html
 You may visit his homepage or buy him a coffee.
 He does a really great work.
+Unfortuanetly his source code was not working for me.
+So I had to adapt it to my needs for the Paxcounter.

-This Script is made to enable an easy way to integrate an The Things Network to a Google Spreadsheet.
+This Script is made to enable an easy way to integrate an The Things Network to a Google Spreadsheet without the need of a HTTP Server.

 To Enable this Perform the following Steps
 1. Open Google Drive: https://drive.google.com/drive and login with your google account.